Improving Accessibility to Enhance the Online Classroom Experience for All Students

 THE PROBLEM

 “Instead of accessibility, we’re using the term inclusivity because you can make something accessible, but it doesn’t necessarily mean it’s inclusive,” says Krissy Jones, director of learning design at UW Continuum College.
-“We’re working on ensuring inclusivity, so students with physical, mental, academic or any other type of needs within the classroom, all feel included in the learning,” she says.
+“We’re working on ensuring inclusivity, so students with physical, mental, academic or any other type of needs, all feel included in the learning,” she says.

 We were a group formed to come up with practices for instructors who had never been online before to learn about how to teach online.